Jeslinhashly/VoIP-Telegram-Message-Tracking/README.md

 ## Supported Platforms

-This tool has been tested on Windows, macOS, and Linux.
-However, it should work on any platform that supports Python 3 and the required Python packages.
+This tool has been tested on Unix and Linux.

 ## Dependencies